apache/spark/docs/graphx-programming-guide.md

 val graph = Graph(users, relationships, defaultUser)
 {% endhighlight %}

-In the above example we make use of the [`Edge`](api/graphx/index.html#org.apache.spark.graphx.Edge) case class.
+In the above example we make use of the [`Edge`][Edge] case class.
 Edges have a `srcId` and a `dstId` corresponding to the source and destination vertex identifiers.
 In addition, the `Edge` class contains the `attr` member which contains the edge property.

+[Edge]: api/graphx/index.html#org.apache.spark.graphx.Edge

 We can deconstruct a graph into the respective vertex and edge views by using the `graph.vertices` and `graph.edges` members respectively.